 People have been aggressively selling stuff to horse owners, especially over the past few decades (but also a long time before).
 And they’ve been doing a very good job: a good job selling, that is.
 Take a look at the sponsors of events and classes, or at the ad space in any horse magazines.
 Horse owners get pushed hard to buy products and services.
 The most effective tools of persuasion are just about anything but evidence.

 VLADIMIR: I’m beginning to come round to that opinion.

-Really, at this point, you’ve got one of two options, when it comes to nutraceuticals and osteoarthritis.
-You can read the labels, buy a whim and a prayer, and hope that your horse doesn’t get osteoarthritis, hoping that he gets somewhat better with the promised “support.”
-Or, you can save your money, and wait for good evidence of effectiveness before you buy a products.
-But given their commercial success, if you wait for that to happen, well, you might as well wait for Godot.
+Honestly, you’ve got one of two options, when it comes to products and services offered for your horse.
+You can read the labels, buy a whim and a prayer, and hope that your horse gets better, or doesn’t get the condition you’re concerned about (due to the promised “support,” no doubt).
+Or, you can save your money, and wait for good evidence of effectiveness before you buy into something.
+But given how long it’s been, for a whole lot of products and services out there, you might as well wait for Godot.